TMD44/mvp/README.md

 ## Frameworks, Boilerplates and Libraries

-The following were also used in the development:
+The following were also used in development:

 -   [Electron-React-Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)
 -   [Material UI](https://github.com/mui-org/material-ui)